Adobe Photoshop Sketch – iPad Pro Quick Review and Overview

 Intro, Filler and Fluff

-Photoshop Sketch by Adobe is as its name suggests a sketch app for the ever increasing and popular mobile devices.
-It’s part if the new Adobe ‘Touch Apps’ series.
+Photoshop Sketch by Adobe is as its name suggests a sketch app for the ever-increasing and popular mobile devices.
+It’s part of the new Adobe ‘Touch Apps’ series.

 Photoshop Sketch is a constantly evolving app and gets regular updates and is now available for iOS and now Android (since November 2016).

 As a multimedia design studio Painting Pixels uses many different digital design tools for 3D, Graphic design and editing.
 And adobe sits high up in regards to company’s which we somewhat-happily give our money too.